Qarj/puppeteer-cucumber-example/README.md

 C:\code\pc-demo>
 ```

-You can find some screenshots in the `pc-demo` folder also.
+You can find some screen shots in the `pc-demo` folder also.